Ron DeSantis’ wife Casey diagnosed with breast cancer

 Casey DeSantis, the wife of Florida governor Ron DeSantis, has been diagnosed with breast cancer.

-“I am saddened to report that Florida’s esteemed First Lady and my beloved wife has been diagnosed with breast cancer,” the governor said in a statement on Monday.
+“I am saddened to report that Florida’s esteemed First Lady and my beloved wife has been diagnosed with breast cancer,” the Republican governor said in a statement on Monday.

 “As the mother of three young children, Casey is the centerpiece of our family and has made an impact on the lives of countless Floridians through her initiatives as First Lady,” he continued.